Serveny/mixxx-traktor-s5-mapping/README.md

-# Mixxx Traktor S5 Mapping
+# 📀 Mixxx Traktor S5 Mapping

 Very **Work in progress** Traktor S5 mapping for the Mixxx DJ software in TypeScript.

-## Current status
+## 🗿 Current status

 - ✅ Reverse engineered Traktor S5 HID mapping
 - ✅ Created basic TypeScript code foundation & types

-- ✅ Working components: Loop encoder, crossfader, cue button, play button, volume meter
+### ✅ Working components

+- Mixer (All faders, knobs and buttons in the middle)
+- FX Unit
+- Loop encoder
+- Cue button
+- Play button
+- VU meter

+### 🚧 Work in progress components

+- Touch strip (with LED animations)
+- Deck switch button
+- Hotcue button
+- Freeze button
+- Remix button
+- Flux button
+- Display area buttons
+- Displays

-### Known bugs
+### 🤬 Known bugs

-- 🤬 Shift function broken
+- Shift function broken
+- Track/Playlist browse functions only working if GUI is in focus

-## How to use
+## 👩‍💻 How to setup development

 1. Install the <a href="https://mixxx.org/">Mixxx</a> software
 2. Clone the repository: `git clone git@github.com:Serveny/mixxx-traktor-s5-mapping.git`
 3. Open repository directory and install dev dependencies: `npm install`
 4. Check if the files referenced to in tsconfig.json exits or change paths to your mixxx files folder
 5. Add symlink from `../attic/mappings/controllers/`to your mixxx controllers folder (f.e: `/home/[username]/.mixxx/controllers/`): `ln -s "Your mixxx folder" "repository path/attic/mappings/controllers/"`
-6. Build JS: `vite build` (The buildscript will copy the builded JS into the controllers folder)
+6. Run dev mode: `npm run dev` (The buildscript will copy the builded JS into the controllers folder on each change)

-Mixxx debug command on linux: `mixxx --controller-debug`
+7. Run Mixxx debug command (on Linux): `mixxx --controller-debug --developer`

-## HID IN/OUT-PUTS
+## 🖱️ HID IN/OUT-PUTS

 Reverse engineered HID mapping.
 Some bits/byte in the reports are empty between (or I didn't found out the usage).